Ed-Fi-Exchange-OSS/Meadowlark/docs/design/performance-benchmarking/READ-PERFORMANCE.md

 To do the performance tests to retrieve endpoints, use the [Suite3-Performance-Testing](https://github.com/Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing).

+Meadowlark and all backend services should be running in containers for consistency of resource availability and limitations.

 ### Setup

 - Follow steps to [setup performance suite](./SETUP-PERFORMANCE-SUITE.md).